sholance/forta-gas-token-mint/README.md

-# Unknown Approval Detection Bot
+# Scam Approval Detection Bot

 ## Description

-This bot monitors transactions on the blockchain for unknown approval transactions.
-These unknown approval transactions are part of a new scam where scammers use gas tokens to steal user funds when victims revoke these "fake approvals".
+This bot monitors transactions on the blockchain for scam approvals.
+The transactions are usually with excessive gas fees and most likely do not have a logo.
+These unknown approval transactions are from a new scam where scammers use gas tokens to take from user funds when victims revoke these "fake approvals" through high gas fees.

 ## Supported Chains